elishafer/Underwater-Computer-Vision-Course/hw2/README.md

 ![depthmap_interpolated](output_images/depthmap_interpolated.png)

-Then finally the depthmap is upscaled to the original image size of 3264x2448px.

 ### 1.b.
 Find the points 3D coordinates
 Now we'll look for the 3D coordinates corresponding to each pixel whilest